Eyongkevin/remind-me-app/docs/Planning.md

 <img src='addReminder.png' width=400>

+**Later**
+- If `repeat` is not selected, we should be able to choose if the reminder should be deleted after the alarm gets triggered
 # TimeTracker
 This screen will contain functionalities that has to do with tracking time.
 It will display the time, timezone and date in real-time base on the system's timezone